 The iPhone SE 2020 can boast something the iPhone 7 doesn't have — wireless charging support.
 Using any Qi-compatible charger, you can juice up your iPhone SE without wires.
 That's good because the wired charger that ships with the iPhone SE is the same old 5-watt Lightning charger as before.
 If you want to charge your new phone faster, you'll have to pay for an 18-watt charger separately.

-iPhone SE 2020 vs. iPhone 7 verdict: It’s worth the upgrade
+iPhone SE 2020 vs. iPhone 7 verdict: Upgrade or turn to the iPhone 12?

 Although it looks similar to the iPhone 7, the iPhone SE is a big leap forward from Apple's flagship from a few years ago, and a better bargain to boot.
 You get much faster performance, better cameras and wireless charging support, making for a more future-proof phone in the iPhone SE.
 The only reason to hold off is that the iPhone SE doesn’t have a big-screen brother, though an iPhone SE Plus is rumored to be in the works.
 Of course, with rumors suggesting a 2021 launch for the iPhone SE Plus, you could be in for a bit of a wait for a larger screen.

-And that gets us back to the iPhone SE 2020's big appeal — the way it balances value with a compact size.
+And that brings us back to the iPhone SE 2020's big appeal — the way it balances value with a compact size.
 On top of that, the iPhone SE 2020 delivers a processor boost right now and takes better photos than the aging iPhone 7.
-If you need a phone right away and don't want to pay top dollar, the iPhone SE is a worthwhile improvement over the iPhone 7.
+If you appreciate smaller phones and don't want to pay top dollar, the iPhone SE is a worthwhile improvement over the iPhone 7.